LucasBrunengo/Python-for-Data-Science/README.md

       - Define functions:
           - `add_task(task)` that adds a task to the list.
           - `show_tasks()` that prints all tasks in the list.

+* Description: Create a simple to-do list application with functions to add and show tasks.

+* Input: Tasks to add.

 * Output:

 ![To do list Output](Screenshots/Session_2_Ex3_To_do_list.png)